Pi-Star Set Up

 7. Select the dashboard language.

-8. In the DMR Configuration section, make sure your BM hotspot Security matches your hotspot security in your BM account under SelfCare.
+8. In the DMR configuration section make sure your BM hotspot security password MATCHES your hotspot security in your BrandMeister account under SelfCare or your will not be able to access the BrandMeister network.

 Pi-Star Default Dashboard